conjure-cp/conjure/docs/installation.rst

     export LD_LIBRARY_PATH=~/work/conjure/lib:$LD_LIBRARY_PATH
     export MZN_STDLIB_DIR=~/work/conjure/share/minizinc/

-For MacOS, you will have to remove the quarantine attribute from all files and directories inside the downloaded directory.
-To do this, navigate to the directory and run the following command.
+For macOS, remove the quarantine attribute from all files and directories inside the downloaded directory:

 .. code-block:: bash

     xattr -dr com.apple.quarantine .

-You will also need to install Java for Savile Row.
-In macOS, we recommend using Homebrew and Amazon Corretto.
-Install Homebrew if you don't have it, then run the following command.
+You will also need Java for Savile Row.
+On macOS, we recommend Homebrew and Amazon Corretto:

 .. code-block:: bash

     brew install --cask corretto

-If you are using a recent Mac, you *might* need to run the following commmand to allow Intel-based applications to tun on your computer.
+On recent Macs, you *might* need to allow Intel-based applications to run:

 .. code-block:: bash